tengstrand/lein-polylith/readme.md

 [![CircleCI](https://circleci.com/gh/tengstrand/lein-polylith/tree/master.svg?style=shield)](https://circleci.com/gh/tengstrand/lein-polylith/tree/master)

+Welcome to the wonderful world of Polylith!

+Polylith is a new way of thinking around system architecture, that puts the developer in the driving seat and the code in the center.

 Polylith is a way of organising code into reusable building blocks that are used to create systems.
 To better understand the principles and ideas behind it, we recommend you first read the Polylith [documentation](https://polylith.gitbook.io/polylith/why-polylith).

 Organising code as a Polylith can be done manually, which was actually how it all began.
-With that said, there is no magic behind this way of organising the code (except maybe for the symbolic links!).
-It's not a framework nor a library, just a simple yet powerful design pattern which can be used to improve your current and future architecture.
+With that said, there is no magic behind this way of organising the code.
+It's not a framework nor a library, just a simple yet powerful way to work with code at the system level.

-The reason we built this [Leiningen](https://leiningen.org) plugin was to make life easier for you as a developer by making the work more efficient, reducing the risk of human errors and by offering a number of useful commands that turn the work as a [DevOps](https://en.wikipedia.org/wiki/DevOps) to a joyful experience.
+The reason we built this [Leiningen](https://leiningen.org) plugin was to make life easier for you as a developer by making the work more efficient and fun.

-We hope the Polylith way of developing systems will soon be your preferred choice.

-Happy coding!
+Enjoy the ride!

 ## Table of Contents